Footer & Menus

 The Mega Menu

 The Mega Menu is an “extension” of the Main Menu in the header area of your site.
 It allows for visitors to see images (as well as links) when they hover over a designated landing page link in the Main Menu.
-Check out the video above to see how to set up the Mega Menu.
+View the video above to see how to set up the Mega Menu.
 You can create/associate as many Mega Menu’s as you have Landing Pages set as the top level of your Main Menu site hierarchy.

 More on the Mega Menu